Monday, January 12, 2009

 1 Cup of Borax

 Use a food processor or blender to make "soap beads" of the bar of soap.
 Combine soap, washing soda, and borax in glass jar.
 Use 2-4 Tbsp. per load, depending on how grimy your clothes are.
+Do not use this laundry soap on cloth diapers as the soap will cause them to repell.
+I listed a cloth diaper detergent below.

 *I have also substituted the bar of castile for the liquid.
 Combine the soda and borax as usual, but use a squirt or two of liquid castile along with 1-2 Tbsp. of the dry ingredients.